aanhlongg/coccoc-nix/README.md

 A Nix derivation to package [Cốc Cốc](https://coccoc.com/) for Nix/NixOS. \
 Cốc Cốc is a popular browser optimized for vietnamese people, offering an built-in ad blocker, video downloading, sidebar integration, direct torrent support, vietnamese language support, Tor-based incognito mode, and more.

+> This derivation was submitted as a pull request to [nixpkgs](https://github.com/NixOS/nixpkgs/pull/538464).
+Until it is merged, you can use it directly from this repository.

 ---